 The Espiritu Santo zone, discovered in 2019 at a location 500 metres east-southeast of Amelia, includes high-grade gold and silver mineralized structures at shallow depth.

 The Santa Teresa zone contains a small historical pit located 3.2 km southwest of the Amelia deposit.
-During 2020, Agnico Eagle's drilling campaign at Santa Teresa discovered shallow high-grade oxide mineralization that remains open in all directions.
-As of December 31, 2021, the Santa Teresa oxide deposit was estimated to have an initial inferred mineral resource of 2.0 million tonnes grading 1.04 g/t gold (65,900 ounces of gold), which is included in the open-pit mineral resources at Santa Gertrudis.
+As at December 31, 2021, the Santa Teresa oxide deposit was estimated to have an initial inferred mineral resource of 2.0 million tonnes grading 1.04 g/t gold (65,900 ounces of gold).
+Year-end 2022 mineral resources for Santa Teresa are included in the overall open-pit mineral resources at Santa Gertrudis.

 Northern Sonora has three northwest-trending mineralization corridors, which each have distinctive regional geological features.
 Santa Gertrudis covers a potential strike length of 25 km of the favourable Cretaceous-age intra-caldera sedimentary belt.